-Proposals for the development and expansion of tourism-related businesses will be supported providing that:
+Proposals for the development and expansion of tourism-related businesses (see definition in Glossary) will be supported providing that:

-- i. the scale of development is proportionate to existing activity and the immediate locality; - ii. the potential impact on neighbouring residential properties is acceptable, having regard to potential noise and disturbance; - iii. they do not have a significant adverse impact on the character of the landscape and are mitigated by extensive landscaping and visual screening; and - iv. traffic, access and highway issues are satisfactorily addressed. - 9.12 Colyton Parish has a very full and long-established 'events' calendar.
+- i. the scale of development is proportionate to existing activity in the Parish and the immediate locality; - ii. the potential impact on neighbouring residential properties is acceptable, having regard to potential noise and disturbance; - iii. they respect the area's heritage and historic character; - iv. they do not have a significant adverse impact on the character of the landscape and are mitigated as appropriate by landscaping and visual screening; and - v. traffic, access and highway matters are satisfactorily addressed. - 9.15 Colyton Parish has a very full and long-established 'events' calendar.
 Much of it resonates with the history and heritage of the area.
 Whilst most events are planned to ensure that local people have a good time, visitors are welcome to join us and encouraged to do so.
 Tourism is important to our local economy.
-It also contributes to the general feeling of wellbeing we experience as a community. - 9.13 The area has a unique history.
-We have a strong Colyton Parish History Society, a Heritage Centre and a myriad of historic locations and buildings.
-We are intent on ensuring that our reputation as a community of dissidents is reflected in neighbourhood plan policies that aim to influence development in the interests of ensuring the area remains distinctive and special. - 9.14 The NPPF (para.
-83) says we should enable the sustainable growth and expansion of all types of business in rural areas including sustainable rural tourism and leisure developments which respects character of the countryside. - 9.15 Policy Coly11 supports development proposals that contribute to improving our tourism offer in an appropriate manner.
-Community consultation in 2018 revealed strong support for tourism that is related to the area's unique history and character, which is reflected in its buildings, infrastructure, and several annual events.
-The community is happy to share all this with the world at large and for the local economy to benefit, as long as any tourism development respects the heritage and local character of the area.
+It also contributes to the general feeling of wellbeing we experience as a community. - 9.16 The area has a unique history.
+We have a strong Colyton Parish History Society, a Heritage Centre35 and a myriad of historic locations and buildings.
+We are intent on ensuring that our reputation as a community of dissidents is reflected in neighbourhood plan policies that aim to influence development in the interests of ensuring the area remains distinctive and special. - 9.17 The NPPF (para.
+83) says we should enable the sustainable growth and expansion of all types of business in rural areas including sustainable rural tourism and leisure developments which respects character of the countryside.